nbessi/odoo_new_api_guideline/source/fields.rst

 Specific options:

   * selection: a list of tuple or a callable name that take recordset as input
+  * size: the option size=1 is mandatory when using indexes that are integers, not strings

 When extending a model, if you want to add possible values to a selection field, you may use the `selection_add` keyword argument::